wlsf82/protractor-helper/README.md

 ### `isCurrentUrlDifferentFromBaseUrl`

-That method returns a boolean depending if the current url is different from the base url.
+This method returns a boolean depending if the current url is different from the base url.
 No argument needed.
 [Example](docs/EXAMPLES.md#iscurrenturldifferentfrombaseurl)

 ### `waitForElementPresence`

-That method waits for an element to be present in the DOM.
+This method waits for an element to be present in the DOM.

 > Note: An element may be present but not displayed.
 If you want to wait for the element to be displayed use the method `waitForElementVisibility`.